OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/02-servo-controlling-servo.md

 The Omega2 runs at over 500MHz while the servo receives commands from 50~1kHz, which is over 50,000 times faster than the servo can react!
 So we use the `time.sleep()` function to give the command some time to take effect on the servo.

 ### Hardware Calibration
+// TODO: is this section h3 on purpose?

 // TODO: make sure to point out that we're calibrating mechanical hardware, not the Onion hardware.